 Use a food processor or mix by hand in a large bowl: Jules Gluten Free™ All Purpose Flour and salt.
 Slowly add in the liquid while pulsing or stirring with a fork.
 If the dough is too dry, add additional water by the 1/2 teaspoonful in order to get dough wet enough to hold together in a ball but not be sticky.

 Form a ball with the dough and pat out onto a pastry mat or clean counter well-dusted with Jules Gluten Free™ All Purpose Flour.
 Pat with your fingers to flatten the dough, then roll gently in each direction until the dough is so thin you can almost see through it.
 Using a 1-inch round cookie cutter, cut and lift with a bench scraper or spatula, and place onto a parchment-lined baking sheet.
-Prick each circle in 3 places with a fork.
+Prick each circle twice with a fork.
 Roll out remnant dough to make more wafers.

 Arrange all wafers on a parchment-lined baking sheet.
 They will not rise, so they may be placed quite close to each other on the sheets.
 Cover with another sheet of parchment paper and lay another baking sheet on top to prevent the wafers from curling during the bake.
 Put an oven-safe heavy skillet on top of the second baking sheet to keep weight on top of the wafers as they bake.